hth313/OS4/doc/semimerged.rst

 ================

-The above postfix operands are simple to use, but what if you really need something very different.
+The above postfix operands are simple to use, but what if you really need something very different?
 One example is the Ladybug module which stores integer literals as program steps.

 In the Ladybug module this is implemented by special handling numeric